11 Best Hiking Trails in Palos Verdes: 2026 Guide

 • Elevation gain: 419 feet

-Portuguese Bend Preserve: Best Hiking Trails In Palos Verdes
+Portuguese Bend Preserve: Best Hiking Trails in Palos Verdes

 1. Burma Road, Ishibash, Barn Owl, Peppertree, Water Tanks, and Kubota Loop